 The Grade II listed building dates from the 17th century, although it is believed there was a pub on the site from at least 1623.

-Over the years, its had a chequered history.
-It served for many years as the venue for bare-knuckled fights, leading to the nickname “the bucket of blood”.
+Over the years, the pub has had a chequered history.
+It served for many years as the venue for bare-knuckle fights, leading to the nickname “the bucket of blood”.
 This reputation was not helped when Charles II ordered an attack on a poet who’d written poorly of his mistress nearby.